Wolf's Rain: Release

-The Wolf's Rain anime series was produced by BONES and directed by Tensai Okamura.
+The Wolf's Rain anime series was produced by studio Bones and directed by Tensai Okamura.
 Keiko Nobumoto was the writer and story editor, while Toshihiro Kawamoto created the character designs.
 The series premiered in Japan on Fuji TV on January 6, 2003, and ran for a full season of twenty-six episodes, with the final episode airing on July 29, 2003.
 A four-episode original video animation (OVA) was later created and released to DVD to provide a fuller conclusion to the story than the original television run did, and to make up for the four recap episodes that were originally broadcast in the middle of the series.
 The first two OVA episodes were released on January 23, 2004, with the final two released a month later on February 25, 2004.
 Animax also aired the series on its respective networks worldwide, including East Asia, Southeast Asia, South Asia, Latin America, Europe, and other regions.

 Except for the four recap episodes, the entire Wolf's Rain anime series aired in the United States as part of Cartoon Network's Adult Swim lineup in 2004.
 It was broadcast on Europe's digital specialty station Rapture TV from November 14, 2005, to July 6, 2006.
 It also aired in the UK on Anime Central starting November 4, 2007, with only the first 26 episodes airing.

 Wolf's Rain was licensed for Region 1 DVD release by Bandai Entertainment.
 The entire series, including the four OVAs, were released in seven individual volumes that contained four episodes, except for the first two volumes, which had five episodes.
 With the first volume, Bandai offered a stand-alone version and a limited edition version, which included an art box, Kiba plushie, and the first CD soundtrack.
 Bandai also released the thirty episodes in a complete series box set and in a two-part "Anime Legends" collection.
 Funimation has since licensed the series following the closure of Bandai Entertainment and released the series on a Blu-ray and DVD combo pack on February 7, 2017.

 In Region 2 (Europe) the series is licensed by Beez Entertainment, which also released the entire series, including the OVAs, in seven individual volumes, and later as a box set which also included the first soundtrack CD (see below).
 In Region 4, Madman Entertainment owns the series license and released all twenty-six episodes and four OVA episodes in the form of a complete series box set.